 Jessica provides a wealth of experience and research in human trafficking prevention education, social sustainability, program and non-profit management.
 Jessica has worked with RJI since its infancy while supporting multiple anti-trafficking projects locally and nationally.
 She joined as RJI’s second full-time staff member in 2013 to manage the organization’s budding prevention education efforts and in early 2016 was elected to lead the organization.
-Through Jessica’s leadership, RJI’s signature and award-winning prevention education curriculum, the Prevention Project® program, has expanded from a high school pilot project to a national, fully developed, interactive curriculum reaching over 10,000 students to date in schools, churches, and after-school programs in seven states.
-She has also stewarded the growth and release of additional programs including our in-depth training program and our Middle School Prevention Project curriculum.
+Through Jessica’s leadership, RJI’s signature and award-winning prevention education curriculum, the Prevention Project® program, has expanded from a high school pilot project to a national, fully developed, interactive curriculum reaching over 11,000 students to date in schools, churches, and after-school programs in eight states.
+RJI’s two additional highly-rated programs were developed under her stewardship including the in-depth training program as well as the new Middle School Prevention Project curriculum.
 She loves building relationships with advocates throughout the United States through sharing how each person can make a difference, partnering together, and equipping others to ultimately reach teens and adult leaders with anti-trafficking prevention education.